zKillboard/crestsso/README.md

 or to an array:

     $jsonArray = json_decode($result, true);

+These calls will also work as a utility for calling the XML API for scopes that will work on XML API calls.
+This is why doCall does not return JSON by default, it is left to the developer to work with the returned data any way they see fit.

 That's all there is to it!
 These simple calls will allow you to get started quickly with Eve Online's CREST SSO.